Get your personal plan match in 2 minutes

 Free, no forms.
 Matched on your answers — not commissions.

-Self-employed individuals have several health sharing options to consider.
+Good health sharing options for self-employed individuals and contractors include Zion HealthShare, CrowdHealth, and CHM — the three plans that consistently fit freelancers, 1099 contractors, and small business owners best.
 Zion HealthShare costs $114-$320/month with no faith requirement, HSA compatibility, and unlimited sharing cap.
 CrowdHealth averages $140/month with no coverage caps and month-to-month flexibility.
 CHM starts at $115/month but requires Christian faith.
-All offer significant savings over unsubsidized ACA marketplace plans, which average $450-$700/month for individual coverage.
+All three offer significant savings over unsubsidized ACA marketplace plans, which average $450-$700/month for individual coverage.

 Key Takeaways